MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Experiments

-$\bullet$\ \textbf{Multi-source Sound Separation (MSS) is Adaptable.} To demonstrate the effectiveness of MSS, we integrated MACS stage 1 outputs into AudioToken~\cite{yariv2023audiotoken}, a model well-suited for adaptation.
-AudioToken converts audio clips into embeddings that are concatenated with the tokenized prompt ``\textit{A photo of a ...}" for Stable Diffusion.
-We modified it to generate \(M\) audio tokens from the \(M\) separated signals and refer to this version as ``AudioToken (w/ MSS)” (see Tabs.~\ref{tab:baselines llp}–\ref{tab:baselines landscape}).
-Compared with the original AudioToken, MSS significantly improves performance, demonstrating both the effectiveness and adaptability of the proposed MACS.
-More analysis regarding MSS can be found in the supplement~\cref{supp:MSS}.
+\textbf{Multi-source Sound Separation (MSS) is Adaptable.} To evaluate MSS, we integrated MACS stage 1 outputs into AudioToken~\cite{yariv2023audiotoken}, which transforms audio clips into embeddings concatenated with the prompt ``\textbf{A photo of a...}'' for Stable Diffusion.
+We extended it to produce \(M\) audio tokens from the \(M\) separated signals, denoting this variant as “AudioToken (w/MSS)” (see Tab.~\ref{tab:baselines llp}–\ref{tab:baselines landscape}).
+Compared to the original, MSS markedly enhances performance, showing MACS’s effectiveness and adaptability.

+\textbf{Audio Separation Model is Flexible.} We evaluated model performance using an alternative separation mechanism by replacing our module with MixIT and assessing generation quality on the LLP‑multi dataset (Tab.~\ref{tab:comparison}).
+Although MixIT operates at the waveform level, our spectrogram‐based separator outperforms it on every metric, underscoring its advantages.
+Nevertheless, MixIT remains competitive, demonstrating the audio‐separation component’s versatility within the MACS framework.

+\textbf{Pre-training Facilitates Multi-source Sound Separation.} We pre-trained the Multi‐source Sound Separation (MSS) model on FSD50K in stage 1 to enrich its audio representations.
+To assess the impact of pre‐training on separation performance, we evaluated three configurations (see Fig.~\ref{fig:std}): (1) \textbf{Vanilla}, using only reconstruction loss; (2) \textbf{Pre‐trained}, our default model with reconstruction and audio–text alignment losses (ranking and contrastive); and (3) \textbf{Fine‐tuned}, the pre‐trained model further trained for 10 epochs on the target dataset.
+We measured semantic alignment by computing the cosine similarity between $M'$ (mixture text-label embeddings) and $M$ (separated-audio embeddings), and reported the average standard deviation on the test set.
+Results demonstrate that adding semantic alignment loss during pre‐training substantially enhances separation quality, with fine-tuning providing comparable gains.
+These findings indicate that robust MSS pre‐training alone can suffice for audio‐to‐image generation, potentially eliminating the need for further fine-tuning.